Local leaders provide operation updates in State of Community event

 “That’s going to be a huge asset for our folks,” Fox said.
 “We have a tremendous amount of folks within the town that move there to be able to get outside, especially in the right time of year and walk and enjoy the outside.”

 Fox said he hopes the project will be completed sometime in July.
-Three new crosswalks will also come to Blowing Rock at the intersection of Main Street and U.S. 221, intersection at Sunset and Main Street and then down to Chestnut.
-Fox said he crosswalks will be digitized with buttons to push.
+Three new crosswalks will also come to Blowing Rock at the intersection of Main Street and U.S. 221, intersection at Sunset Drive and Main Street and then down to Chestnut Drive.
+Fox said the crosswalks will be digitized with buttons to push.

 Fox also mentioned some future infrastructure needs Blowing Rock is looking into.
 One of the most challenging ones, Fox said, will be looking at Main Street water and sewer lines.